Several baby rash pictures are categorized below. Only your doctor can correctly...

 What are the most common allergens?

 Some of the most common allergens (things that cause allergies) are dust mites, animal dander, pollen and mold.
 These allergens usually cause nasal allergies, such as sniffling, sneezing, coughing, and a runny nose.
-Other allergens can come from food, drugs, animals (dander), and bug bites.
+Other allergens can come from food, animals (dander), and bug bites.